Google Ranks Pages.

 Entity Gap Analysis

-See exactly which concepts are defined, which are mentioned but undefined, and which critical entities are completely missing from your content.
+See exactly which concepts are defined, which are mentioned but undefined, and which critical entities are completely missing.

 Defined (AI can reference)